nickjer/namecheap-ddns/README.md

 ## Pre-compiled Binaries

-An alternative method is to download and run the pre-compiled binaries:
+An alternative method is to download and run the [pre-compiled binaries].

-[releases]

 ## Usage